zamfi/cca-computational-practices-fall-2018/hw/week2.md

 ```

 1. **Assignment**: Add other variables to the code above to have other parts of the animation change over time.
 Perhaps color?
 Or size?
 Shape?
-Speed?
+Speed? `y`-coordinate?

 2. **Assignment**: Add a second circle.
 As a first attempt, you can just draw a second circle at a different y-coordinate in your code, using the existing variables.

    But what if you want two completely independent circles that can start in different places and go at different speeds?
 (Hint: you'll probably need to have a copy of each variable for each circle.)

-   **(Optional) Challenge**: Modify the code to draw three independent circles, each with their own variables.
+   **(Optional) Challenge**: Modify the code to draw three independent circles, each with their own variables, moving in the `x` and `y` directions, and reflecting off any canvas edge.

 ### HSB: Another way to look at color